 Click Here for tab for We Will Rock You by Queen

 Next up is a catchy and iconic song from the legendary British rock group Queen.
-Well known for insanely powerful and well-written vocal sections from singer Freddy Mercury.
-Equally as important is the pioneering guitar work from Brian May, who would use a particular guitar he built with his dad known as the ‘red special’ that he has used throughout the entirety of his career.
+Well known for insanely powerful and well-written vocal sections from singer Freddie Mercury.
+Equally important is the pioneering guitar work from Brian May, who would use a guitar he built with his dad known as the ‘red special’ throughout the entirety of his career.

-So the guitar solo for this song takes up the whole final 30 seconds of the track and makes great use of both the whammy bar, as well as using this interesting technique where as the melody is being picked, other notes are left to ring out so they create this interesting interaction between each other.
+The guitar solo for this song takes up the whole final 30 seconds of the track and makes great use of the whammy bar, as well as an interesting technique where as the melody is being picked, other notes are left to ring out, creating an interesting interaction between them.
 Sounds harder than it really is to play, so dive right in and you’ll master it in no time!

 Ain’t Talking About Love by Van Halen